 Dogs are social creatures, always being loyal at your side.
 The temporary absence of a pack member does not happen in the wild.
-Understandably, your dog will try to display physical of wanting to get to you, resulting in separation anxiety.
-Your dog may then display signs of distress by destroying objects, barking, howling, whining, urinating, defecating, drooling, digging, pacing, circling, jumping on the door, biting the door frame, lip licking or ingesting of stools (coprophagia).
+Understandably, your dog will try to display physical signs of wanting to get to you, resulting in separation anxiety.
+Your dog may then display signs of distress by destroying objects, barking, howling, whining, urinating, defecating, drooling, digging, pacing, circling, jumping on the door, biting the door frame, lip licking or coprophagia (ingesting stools).
 This can be dangerous as self-injury can be accidentally inflicted.

 Reasons for separation anxiety